The Prettiest Fall Corn Husk Wreath!November 07, 2013 | FILED UNDER: Wreaths, Fall, Thanksgiving

 Supplies for DIY Corn Husk Wreath

 - 14″ straw wreath form

 - 1 package of corn husks (I used a 6 oz. package)

 How to Make Corn Husk Wreath

-I hung with a piece of twine and voila!
-I can still continue celebrating the fall season for a few more weeks!
+Hang with a piece of twine and voila!
 The best part is this wreath will last year after year if you store it carefully.

 Here are a couple photos of my other fall decorations at the front door: